sourcey/sourcey.com/source/2014-01-29-libsourcey.markdown

 ## Issues

-If you come across any bugs or issues then please use the new Github issue tracker: [https://github.com/sourcey/libsourcey/issues](https://github.com/sourcey/libsourcey/issues)
+If you find any bugs or issues please use the new [Github issue tracker](https://github.com/sourcey/libsourcey/issues).